Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Theoretical framework

 \subsection{Inverse lumping and identifiability}

 Let $\Xmp$ be a vector Markov chain on $\{0,1\}^\ell$ with transition matrix $M=(m_{x,y})_{x,y\in \{0,1\}^\ell}$.
-Suppose that $\Xmp$ satisfies the lumping property and therefore the corresponding ``sum'' process $(S_k)_{k\in\mathbb{N}}$ is a Markov chain with transition matrix $Q=(q_{i,j})_{i,j\in [\ell\,]}$, see Theorem~\ref{thm:q_dep_on_m}.
+Suppose that $\Xmp$ satisfies the lumping property and therefore the corresponding sum process $(S_k)_{k\in\mathbb{N}}$ is a Markov chain with transition matrix $Q=(q_{i,j})_{i,j\in [\ell\,]}$, see Theorem~\ref{thm:q_dep_on_m}.
 The transition matrix $Q$ is completely determined by $M$, see equation~\eqref{eq:q_dep_on_m}.
-This fact has been already used in \cite{chung1996} leading to the Chung-Kennedy model in Example \ref{ex:lin-inter}.
+This fact has been already used in \cite{chung1996} leading to the CK model of Definition~\ref{ex:lin-inter}.
 However, we are interested in reversing the perspective.
 Namely, we ask the following question: \emph{Can we uniquely recover $M$ from $Q$?} We refer to this as the \emph{inverse lumping problem}.

 Without further conditions on $\Xmp$ this is not possible.
 Indeed the lumping property is not sufficient and even if we have permutation invariance we know from Proposition~\ref{prop:perm-inv-param} that the number of parameters determining $M$ is $\ell(\ell +1)(\ell+5)/6$, which is larger than the number of parameters that determine $Q$.
 This shows that the property of permutation invariance is not sufficient for an affirmative answer to the inverse lumping problem.
 We illustrate this in the case $\ell=2$. \begin{example} Consider the same setting as in Example~\ref{exa_cont}, i.e., let $\Xmp$ be a permutation invariant Markov chain and $Q$ be the transition matrix of $(S_k)_{k \in \mathbb{N}}$.
 Then, by Theorem~\ref{thm:q_dep_on_m} we have